wp-plugins/chamber-dashboard-business-directory/readme.txt

 1. Entering business information

 == Changelog ==
+= 1.2 =
+* Added the ability to create custom fields for businesses
+* Bug fixes

 = 1.1 =
 * Added Google map to single business view
 * Added shortcode to create map of all businesses